640 South State StreetDover, Delaware 19901

 A laminectomy usually requires a stay in a hospital.
 Procedures may vary depending on your condition and your doctor’s practices.

 A laminectomy may be done while you are asleep under general anesthesia, or while you are awake under spinal anesthesia.
 If spinal anesthesia is used, you will have no feeling from your waist down.
 Newer techniques are being developed that may allow a laminectomy to be done under local anesthesia on an outpatient basis.
 Your doctor will discuss this with you in advance.

 Generally, a laminectomy follows this process:

 After the surgery you will be taken to the recovery room for observation.
 Once your blood pressure, pulse, and breathing are stable and you are alert, you will be taken to your hospital room.
-Laminectomy usually requires an in-hospital stay of 1 or more days.
+Laminectomy usually requires a hospital stay of one or more days.

 You will most likely begin getting out of bed and walking the evening of your surgery.
 Your pain will be controlled with medication so that you can participate in the exercise.
 You may be given an exercise plan to follow both in the hospital and after discharge.

 Once you are at home, it is important to keep the surgical incision area clean and dry.
-Your doctor will give you specific bathing instructions.
+Your healthcare provider will give you specific bathing instructions.
 The surgical staples or stitches are removed during a follow-up office visit.

-You should not drive until your doctor tells you to.
+You should not drive until your healthcare provider tells you to.
 You should avoid bending over to pick up objects or arching your back.
 Other activity restrictions may apply.